 At the 2020 AGM, the CEWIP members voted to change the name to the Division for Gender Equity in Physics (DGEP) which was endorsed by the board with the purpose to create a more inclusive environment for all genders.

-- organizing panel discussions at the CAP annual congress on programs that encourage female physicists in Canada, the USA and Mexico
+- Organizing panel discussions at the CAP annual congress on programs that encourage physicists from gender minorities in Canada, the USA and Mexico

-- contributing articles to Physics in Canada on female physicists in Canada
+- Contributing articles to Physics in Canada on physicists from gender minorities in Canada

-- proposing female speakers for the CAP Lecture Tour and the CAP Congress plenary talks
+- Proposing speakers for the CAP Lecture Tour and the CAP Congress plenary talks

-- organizing and coordinating delegations to attend conferences for women in physics
+- Organizing and coordinating delegations to attend conferences for gender minorities in physics